Head Start: simplifying local government

 We know this change matters to our community because it affects how local decisions are made, how services are delivered, and what local identity looks like in the future.

-Keep an eye on this web page or the Whanganui District Council Facebook page for updates and information on when community consultation starts.
+We'll provide regular updates throughout this process – keep an eye on this web page or the Whanganui District Council Facebook page.